zaryar/Image-AugmentationTP/README.md

 - opencv
 - pytorch(with cuda support)

+## How to Use
+- Install node.js and python
+- Install all Requirements
+- Start main.py out of Image-AugmentationTP ($python3 local_version/back/main.py)
+- Start index.js out of Image-AugmentationTP/local_version/front ($node index.js)
+- connect your client with the server (through the webbrowser)
+- chose your favorite filter and click start stream :)

 ## Concrete feature target list
 - Use images as source for the filters (~~1.5~~)
 - Use videos as source for the filters (~~8.5~~)